Hold (title)

-Hold (or Hauld) is a title of nobility, used in Viking Scandinavia and England.
+Hold (or Hauld) was a title of nobility, used in early medieval Scandinavia and the English Danelaw.

 History

 Holds were described as "noblemen of exalted rank" in Viking Northumbria by Frank Stenton, with a wergild of 4000 thrymsas, equivalent to a king's high-reeve.
 Hold is described as a title just below the earl in Oxford Dictionary of Surnames.